 Sunil followed our advice, and secured roles as leader that year of his firm’s Employee Volunteer program and as member of the executive board of his undergraduate alumni association.
 He also began to lead various Rotoract community projects, which enabled him to source an additional recommendation from the executive director of a community organization.
 We worked diligently with Sunil to develop powerful essay content that communicated the value of these experiences as well as his professional accomplishments.
 We helped him align his strengths with the selection criteria at his targeted schools.
 Sunil was ultimately offered admission to Wharton, NYU and Tuck including a five-figure merit-based fellowship.

-In order to capitalize on our experience and advice as Sunil did, The MBA Exchange invites prospective clients to contact us for a free, preliminary evaluation. up to a year before they apply to business school.
+In order to capitalize on our experience and advice as Sunil did, The MBA Exchange invites prospective clients to request our expert, free, preliminary evaluation up to a year before they apply to business school.
 Engaging us for a Comprehensive Consultation will allow you time and proven strategies to strengthen your candidacy and then to prepare more compelling applications that maximize your chances for admission.

 Initially, I grappled with how I could possibly differentiate my application from the thousands of other applicants with Indian heritage, high GMAT scores and engineering backgrounds.
 The MBA Exchange worked with me over the course of almost a year to further develop and enhance my personal and professional background — and stand out from the rest of the application pool.
 Thanks to their dedicated efforts, I received admission to three leading business schools!